nominetresearch/ace-mqtt-mosquitto/Readme.md

 ## Running the mosquitto_auth_plugin

+Clone directly from [https://github.com/ciseng/mosquitto-auth-plug/](https://github.com/ciseng/mosquitto-auth-plug/).
+We try to keep up-to-date with upstream.
+Or, do the following:

 1. Clone the repository in [https://github.com/jpmens/mosquitto-auth-plug/](https://github.com/jpmens/mosquitto-auth-plug/)
 2. You will use the  `ace_auth_plug` folder to patch the plugin.
 3. In your `mosquitto-auth-plug` folder: